 - Notable academic performance.

-- Keen interest in technology innovation.
+- Keen interest in emerging technology and commercialization.

 Career Pathways for Program Graduates